Speedrunning: 2003–present: Speed Demos Archive and video sharing

 The creation of video-sharing and streaming websites in the late 2000s and early 2010s contributed to an increase in the accessibility and popularity of speedrunning.
 In 2005, the creation of YouTube enabled speedrunners to upload and share videos of speedruns and discuss strategies on the SDA forums.
 Twitch, a livestreaming website centered around video gaming, was launched in 2011.
 The advent of livestreaming made for easier verification and preservation of speedruns, and some speedrunners believe it is responsible for a shift towards collaboration among members of the community.
 In 2014, Speedrun.com was created, which had less stringent submission guidelines than SDA and was intended to centralize speedrun leaderboards for many different games.
 Speedrunners' move towards using Speedrun.com and social media platforms like Skype and Discord contributed to SDA's relevance waning in the 2010s.
+Various programs were created to assist speedrunning, such as speedrunning timers that show the current and best time of the game's sections, comparing the two and highlighting the differences.

 Methodology

 Gameplay strategies

 Speedrunners often find unconventional routes that save time.

 Routing is a fundamental process in speedrunning.
 Routing is the act of developing an optimal sequence of actions and stages in a video game.
 A route may involve skipping one or more important items or sections.
 Skipping a part of a video game that is normally required for progression is referred to as sequence breaking, a term first used in reference to the 2002 action-adventure game Metroid Prime.
 Video game glitches may be used to achieve sequence breaks, or may be used for other purposes such as skipping cutscenes and increasing the player's speed or damage output.
 Some people, called glitch-hunters, choose to focus on finding glitches that will be useful to speedrunners.
 In some games, arbitrary code execution exploits may be possible, allowing players to write their own code into the game's memory.
 Several speedruns use a "credits warp", a category of glitch that causes the game's credits sequence to play, which may require arbitrary code execution.
 The use of glitches and sequence breaks in speedruns was historically not allowed, per the rules of Twin Galaxies' early leaderboards.
 When speedrunning moved away from Twin Galaxies towards independent online leaderboards, their use became increasingly common.